uvicbiodev/wristcuff/README.md

 # UVic BioDev
 This is a general repo for the wrist cuff project.

+## Folder Structure
+Testing folder contains all the files used for individual component testing.
+Stable contains currently up to date code that is being implemented onto the final design.

 ## Setup
 Git can be downloaded at: https://git-scm.com/downloads A git GUI is unnecessary and can be used from command line.